Ernyoke/ervin-szilagyi-static-site/src/articles/fluentbit-with-ecs-configuration-tips-and-tricks.md

 We can notice that a configuration file can have the following sections:

 - *Service*: defines global properties for the Fluent Bit container.
 Some example for these kind of properties are how often should the container flush its content, the logging level of the Fluent Bit container (not the service from which we gather the log entries) or if we would like to add additional plugins or parsers (more about parsers bellow).
-- *Input*: defines the source from where we will attempt to collect log entries.
+- *Input*: defines the source from where we will attempt to collect records.
+Fluent Bit can receive records from multiple sources, such as log streams created by applications and services, Linux/Unix system log, hardware metrics, Docker events, etc. Full list of inputs can be found in the [documentation](https://docs.fluentbit.io/manual/pipeline/inputs).
+When we talk about Fluent Bit usage together with ECS containers, these records are log events (log messages with additional metadata).
-- *Output*: defines the sink, the destination where certain log entries will go.
+- *Output*: defines the sink, the destination where certain records will go.
 Fluent Bit supports multiple destinations, such as: ElasticSearch, AWS S3, Kafka our event stdout.
 For a full list, see the official documentation for [outputs](https://docs.fluentbit.io/manual/pipeline/outputs).
 - *Filter*: the name of this section is somewhat misleading in my oppinion.
 Filters can be used to manipulate data, not just for filtering certain entries.
-With filters we can modify certain fields from the log entries or we can add/remove/rename certain information.
+With filters we can modify certain fields from the records or we can add/remove/rename certain information.
 Full list of filters can be found [here](https://docs.fluentbit.io/manual/pipeline/filters).

 Not all of this sections are mandatory.
 Generally we need at least the input and output sections.
-Usually the `fluent-bit.conf` file is also refered as the main configuration file.
-Besides this we can have additional configuration, such as parsers.
-Parsers are used to parse the log entries, essentially transforming the each entry from a blob of unstructured text into an structured object, such as JSON.
+The `fluent-bit.conf` file is also referred as the main configuration file.
+Besides this file we can have additional configuration, such as parsers.
+Parsers are used transform input records into an structured object, such as JSON.
 We can write our own parsers and save it into a `parser.conf` file.
 Before attempting to do this, it is important to know that Fluent Bit comes with its own pre-configured `parser.conf` file (https://github.com/fluent/fluent-bit/blob/master/conf/parsers.conf).
 This supports most of the popular log formats, such a Docker, nginx or syslog.

 ## Debugging and Troubleshooting Fluent Bit Configuration File

 While working with Fluent Bit I found myself loosing a lot of time with deployments.
 If I wanted to see the effects certain changes I made in the configuration file, I had to rebuild the Fluent Bit image, push it to an ECR repo, restart the main service which will load the newest version of the sidecar container and the just wait for the log messages to arrive and hopefully see some meaningful change.
 This can be very annoying and time consuming.
 It is wiser to attempt to run the container locally and provide some dummy input for testing a modification in the configuration file.

 What I recommend doing is building a container with a test configuration file.
 In this test configuration file we can set a input type to `dummy`.
 What will this `dummy` input do, you might ask?
-We can give a predefined log entry to it as input, and it will repeat this input over and over again.
+We can give a predefined record as input, and it will repeat this input over and over again.
 Additionally, if we set the output to be `stdout`, we will create a way of doing "printf debugging".

 For example: